FAQ Contact

 • Are they looking beyond just copper?

 • How are they measuring and addressing the other mineral imbalances that excess copper leads to?
 (Some practitioners are focused on just "detoxing copper".
-However, even with copper toxicity, it is never just about trying to detox copper by itself).
+However, it's important to understand that even with copper toxicity, it is never just about trying to detox copper by itself.
+This is another reason why HTMA is so useful, as we can see the various other imbalances that are also occurring.
+Often, there are other unsuspected imbalances that are just as important to address than the copper itself).

 • How personalized is their protocol and their attention to each person's bio-individual situation?